-Boren Fellowships are made for a minimum of 12 weeks overseas and a maximum of one year overseas.
-Boren-funded programs can begin no earlier than June 1, 2016 and no later than March 1, 2017.
+Boren Fellowships are made for a minimum of 12 weeks overseas and a maximum of 12 months overseas.
+Boren-funded programs can begin no earlier than June 1 of the application year.

 Boren Fellowships promote long term linguistic and cultural immersion.
 Therefore, preference will be given to applicants proposing overseas programs of 6 months or longer.
 However, applicants proposing overseas programs of 3-6 months, especially those in the STEM (science, technology, engineering, and mathematics) fields are encouraged to apply.

 The program focuses on geographic areas, languages, and fields of study deemed critical to U.S. national security.

 It draws on a broad definition of national security, recognizing that the scope of national security has expanded to include not only the traditional concerns of protecting and promoting American well-being, but also the challenges of global society, including: sustainable development, environmental degradation, global disease and hunger, population growth and migration, and economic competitiveness.

 Boren Fellowships are awarded with preference for countries, languages, and fields of study critical to U.S. national security.